-The Cathedral Church of Christ the King was built in two stages, with the earliest phase constructed in 1884.
+The Cathedral Church of Christ was built in two stages, with the earliest phase constructed in 1884.
 The Cathedral was effectively completed 50 years later when the western half of the current building was constructed, including the Baptistry.
 Subtle changes may be observed in the bricks and windows, as well as the termination of the decorative ceramic floor tiles in the nave.

 An extensive conservation project was undertaken in the early 1980s in preparation for the centenary of the Cathedral.
 Further major conservation work on the Baptistry was completed in late 2018, with work on the two historic cottages scheduled for attention next.
 This work is undertaken within the guidelines of the NSW Heritage Commission.
 The Cathedral appreciates the financial assistance received for this new work, and invites other contributions from our friends and supporters as we seek to preserve this heritage precinct for future generations.